lucca257/challenga-turnoverbnb-front/README.md

 I would like to split some methods into services to reuse with other components and use vuex to store the state between components.

 I would like to do a battering style to have more compatibility with mobile.

+### login information ?

+to login as a customer:

+- username: customer
+- password: password

+to login as a admin:

+- username: admin
+- password: password